BecomeAllan/Non-linear-system/README.md

-# Nonlinear
+# Non-linear System
-Nonlinear problem solving written in R.
+A script to solve Non-linear system written in R.